 Press the green button and press firmly on the handle while time count downs.
 Once the machine sounds, you can move onto the next area of your design or the next step in this tutorial.

 Once you have completed the press on the front, you will want to flip your shirt over to the back.
 Remember to press the Patterned Iron On longer according to the chart here.

-Then follow the recommended settings here for post heating the back.
+Then follow the recommended settings here for heating the back.

 Now you will need to peel the liner from your iron on.
 Some products peel while still warm while others need to cool completely.
 See the recommendations in the chart here.

-Once you peel your liner away, be sure to let the entire shirt cool completely.
+Once you peel your liner away, make sure to let the entire shirt cool completely.
 Then it is ready for your little one to wear any day of the week!

 You can also design your own shirt!
 Confused by Cricut Design Space?
 Download our beginner’s guide here.

 For me, the Patterned Iron On adds a little something special to the design.

 I used the Patterned Iron-on for the mask portion of this design and a plain color for the lettering.
 You could definitely use a Patterned Iron On for the entire thing if you would like.